 - Use the preferred style of your organization.
 If your company has stylistic preferences for its memos, get acquainted with them and use them.

 A bulletin or a noticeboard is a short official statement, announcement, or summary of an organization’s latest news.

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

 Like memos, bulletins are usually meant for internal consumption.

 A company might place digital bulletin boards throughout its offices to showcase the latest announcements.

 Bulletins are there to capture people’s attention and inform them of something.
 Here’s how to write them:

-- Make content concise and easily readable — A bulletin that’s too long and written in chunky paragraphs or a block of text will fail to capture the attention;
+- Make content concise and easy to read.
+A bulletin that’s too long and written in chunky paragraphs or a block of text will fail to capture the attention.

-- Make key information clear in the opening line — You should clearly communicate what’s happening, where, when, and why;
+- Put key information in the opening line.
+You should clearly communicate what’s happening, where, when, and why.

 A newsletter is another news-like form of written communication that shows progress updates and official statements.
 The crucial difference between bulletins and newsletters is that, while bulletins may involve one-time announcements, a newsletter is sent periodically.